Skip to Content

 No.

 Any entertainment that we consume has the potential to affect us in a negative way, and it's important to understand that.
-For example, as I mentioned above, games that feature a lot of swearing may encourage players to swear more often.
+A simple example I mentioned above was that games featuring a lot of swearing may encourage players to swear more often.
 Another example would be that games with sexual content can cause an otherwise chaste player to think about immoral things.

 When it comes down to it, St. Paul had good reason for writing Philippians 4:8, and we need to heed his warning.